flatpak/flatpak.github.io/source/faq.html.haml.markdown

   Yes.
 We are explicitly using many features of the linux kernel (bind mounts, namespaces, seccomp, etc) to create the sandbox that
   Flatpak apps are running in.
-It may be possible to use equivalent technologies on other kernels, but that would be a non-trivial amount of work, and we don't consider this one of our priorities.
+It may be possible to use equivalent technologies on other kernels, but that would be a non-trivial amount of work, and we don’t consider this one of our priorities.

   ### Is Flatpak tied to systemd?